Time-of-use

 As daytime begins, more people and businesses turn on their lights, appliances, and devices.
 As the increased demand exhausts all available baseload power, the province turns to sources that generally cost more, such as natural gas-fired plants that can be called into action quickly to meet rising demand.
 Renewable sources, such as solar and wind, contribute to our supply needs when they are available.

-TOU price periods are different in the summer than they are in the winter.
+Time-of-use price periods are different in the summer (May 1 – October 31) than they are in the winter (November 1 – April 30).

-The OEB sets TOU and tiered prices based on its forecast of the cost to supply households and small businesses over the next 12 months.
-The next rate adjustment is scheduled to take place November 1, 2023.
+The Ontario Energy Board sets Regulated Price Plan prices based on its forecast of the cost to supply households and small businesses over the next 12 months.
+The Regulated Price Plan prices are set by the Ontario Energy Board on November 1 of each year.

 Weekends and Holidays